tomrittervg/torflow/NetworkScanners/BwAuthority/README.spec.txt

    For each download, the bandwidth scanners process STREAM and STREAM_BW events with a StreamListener (in TorCtl/SQLSupport.py).
-The throughput for each stream is defined as the ratio of total read bytes over the time delta between the STREAM NEW timestamp and the STREAM CLOSED event received timestamp:
+The throughput for each stream is defined as the ratio of total read bytes over the time delta between the STREAM SUCCEEDED timestamp and the STREAM CLOSED event received timestamp:

-   bandwidth = (STREAM_BW bytes / (CLOSED timestamp - NEW timestamp)
+   bandwidth = (STREAM_BW bytes / (CLOSED timestamp - SUCCEEDED timestamp)

    We store both read and write bandwidths in the SQL tables, but only use the read bytes for results.